 Hine had teeth in her vagina; this image occurs in many different cultures.
 Life is born from the earth and devoured by it at death.
 The symbolic meaning is that consciousness is born from the unconscious and dissolves back into it in sleep and in death.

 "Now," Maui told his friends, "when I go into the body of this old woman, do not laugh at me.
 Wait until I come out again from her mouth.
 Then you may laugh as much as you want."

 Laughter punctures grandiosity by recognizing that it is ridiculous, that it transgresses categories.
 The laughter of friends and siblings keeps us real.

 "You will be killed!" was all the companions could say.

 "If you laugh I will indeed be killed.
 But if I pass right through her body I will live, and she will die."

 Then he readied himself, winding the cord of his battle club tightly round his wrist and casting aside his garment.
 As Maui began his task, the cheeks of his watching friends puckered with suppressed laughter.
 As his head and arms disappeared, the fantail could hold back no longer and burst out laughing.

 Charles Lloyd, 1880s-1912 (Photographer) : Maori wood carving, ca 1900

 In Hindu myth Aditi is an archaic Mother Goddess who personifies infinity, eternity and also death (because she consumes everything).
 She appears in the Rigveda (1700 - 1100 BCE), one of the oldest extant texts in any Indo-European language.
-Her images resemble those of Hine-nui-te-po.
+Her images (following) make it clear that she resembles Hine-nui-te-po.